k98kurz/sqloquent/dox.md

 - model: The model type that non-joined query results will be.
 Setting raises TypeError if supplied something other than a subclass of SqlModel.
+- table: The table name for the base query.
+Setting raises TypeError if supplied something other than a str.

 #### Methods